Oumaymaelanssari/MY-APP/README.md

 * open view courses page (login required first): [http://localhost:8080/graduation](http://localhost:8080/graduation)
 * you should see your graduation status and list of invoices to pay (if any outstanding invoices exist)
-* you can then get reference numbers of each invoice, login to [Finance Service](http://localhost:8081) and pay them
+* you can then get reference numbers of each invoice and pay them in Finance Service
+* get studentId of new registered user from [Profile page](http://localhost:8080/profile).
+Default PIN is '000000'.
+* login to [Finance Service](http://localhost:8081) using the above studentId nad PIN and pay them
 * if all invoices are paid your graduation status should be 'ELIGABLE TO GRADUATE'